-10. Rules and Expectations
+9. Rules and Expectations

 Since our founding in 2008 and in the spirit of FIRST Robotics, Team 2910: Jack in the Bot has always strived to represent the very best of ourselves, our team, our school, our district, and our community.
-To that end, Team 2910 holds our team members to a higher academic, social, and personal standard than that outlined in the Everett Public Schools Handbook and the Jackson High School Student Handbook.
-Our Team 2910 Code of Conduct provides some additional expectations of behavior for our students but is also a baseline requirement.
+Team 2910 holds our team members to a higher academic, social, and personal standard than that outlined in the district's and high school's handbooks.
+Our Team 2910 Code of Conduct provides some additional expectations of behavior for our students that are our baseline requirement.
 Students should aim to exceed these expectations in all situations.
 Failure to live up to Team 2910's expectations for conduct can have real consequences for individuals and the team.

-At their discretion, team coaches reserve the right to take disciplinary action up to and including barring a student from meetings or the machine shop, designating a student ineligible for events, dismissing a student from an event and/or removing a student from the team for any behavior running contrary to EPS and/or Team 2910 expectations.
+At their discretion, team coaches reserve the right to take disciplinary action up to and including barring a student from meetings or the machine shop, designating a student ineligible for events, dismissing a student from an event and/or removing a student from the team for any behavior running contrary to EPS, JHS, and/or Team 2910 expectations.
 If a student is dismissed from an event in progress, any resulting costs are solely the family's obligation.